 Problem (3): The intensity of a sound is tripled.
 By how many decibels does it increase?

-Solution: In this question, there is nothing about the magnitude of the sound intensity.
+Solution: In this question, we are not given specific information about the magnitude of the sound intensity.

 Problem (4): By what factor will the intensity change for a $\pm 6\,\rm dB$ change in the out level of a loudspeaker?